samhuk/exhibitor/src/cli/README.md

-This directory contains a proof-of-concept CLI that starts up the site server, client, and component library build watch.
+This directory contains the CLI that starts up the site server, client, and component library build watch.